Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Application

-A first benefit of our approach is that it complements structure learning approaches such as \eglearn{} by allowing for a data-driven selection of the optimal amount of sparsity.
-This can be done comparing the \HR{} log-likelihood values of the different parameter matrices $\widehat \Gamma^{\widehat G_\rho}$, for instance using AIC or BIC if applied to the training data set.
+A first benefit of our approach is that it complements structure learning methods such as \eglearn{} by allowing for a data-driven sparsity tuning.
+One approach would be to compare the \HR{} log-likelihood values of the different parameter matrices $\widehat \Gamma^{\widehat G_\rho}$, for instance by AIC or BIC applied to the training data.
 Instead, we directly compare the log-likelihood values on the validation set and plot them against the tuning parameter $\rho$ in \cref{fig:applicationRhoVsAic}.
-The likelihood is computed based on the \HR{} Pareto density and since we are mainly interested in the dependencies between different airports, the univariate marginals were normalized to the standard Pareto scale using the empirical distribution functions; \cref{fig:applicationMarginals} shows the univariate shape parameters before normalizing.
+The likelihood is computed based on the \HRP{} density, and since we are mainly interested in the dependencies between different airports, the univariate marginals were normalized to the standard exponential scale using the empirical distribution functions; \cref{fig:applicationMarginals} shows the univariate shape parameters before normalization.
+The structural estimators in this section are all part of the family of \HR{} distributions, allowing the comparison of the log-likelihood values, in the same was as normal distributions with different degrees of sparsity are compared in classical graphical modelling \citep[e.g.][]{friedmanEtAl2007}.
 The best fitting model on the independent validation data set comes from \eglearn{} at $\rho^*=\valRhoStar$, and the corresponding graph with $\valNEdgesEglearn$ edges is shown on the right-hand side of \cref{fig:applicationGraphs}.
 The flight graph performs significantly worse, and the tree seems to be too sparse.
 The \HR{} precision matrix defined in \cref{sec:HrPrecisionMatrix} can be used to track how sparsity is induced in the \eglearn{} algorithm. \cref{fig:applicationThetaToZero} shows the entries of the precision matrices $\widehat \Theta^{\widehat G_\rho}$ as a function of the tuning parameter $\rho$.
 Similar to a usual lasso, we observe that they tend to zero in a possibly non-monotone way.